-Rice and pasta cook really well in a stream oven.
+Rice and pasta cook really well in a steam oven.
 And you won’t have to worry about burning either of them.
 By using a steam oven, you can get more consistency when you cook pasta and rice.
 And if you like your rice fluffy, a steam oven will do just that.

 So far, steam ovens have held up pretty well but are steam ovens good for baking?
 Steam ovens and baking go hand in hand.
 Because water conducts heat better than thin air, you get a much more thorough cook.
-Whether you’re baking a loaf, a cake or small treats, you’ll be thrilled with the results
+Whether you’re baking a loaf, a cake or small treats, you’ll be thrilled with the results.

-Steam Ovens vs Microwaves
+Steam Ovens vs Microwaves – Which is Best?

 The steam oven has by now surely earned your consideration but can steam ovens replace microwaves?
 There’s a couple things to consider here and the steam oven can definitely give a microwave a run for its money.
 Firstly, a steam oven will reheat your meal to a far higher standard than a microwave will.
 A reheated microwave meal can have dry results and can leave you feeling hard done by.